By Frank Rotering | March 9, 2020

 I would therefore have asked the Summit organizers to explain why they were declaring a climate emergency when it is the far broader overshoot emergency that actually threatens the young.

 In addition I would have insisted on terminology that is consistent with the above framing, particularly the use of a comprehensive term such as "GHG crisis" to refer to the various GHG-based impacts.
-As the diagram makes clear, using "climate change", "climate crisis", etc. for this purpose is scientifically untenable .
+As the diagram makes clear, using "climate change" or "climate crisis" for this purpose is scientifically untenable .

 As the Summit progressed I would have loudly protested the flagrant distortions of current environmental, economic, and political realities.
 These could only have confused the young analytically and disarmed them strategically.
 Because the distortions were numerous, I will address only the most destructive instance in each category.

-The Summit's most damaging environmental distortion was its treatment of SRM.
-Of the three GHG solutions - emissions reductions, carbon drawdown (GGR), and SRM - the first received copious attention, and the second had its own session to discuss biological methods.
+The Summit's most damaging environmental distortion was its treatment of solar radiation management (SRM).
+Of the three available GHG measures - emission reductions, greenhouse gas removal (GGR), and SRM - the first received copious attention, and the second had its own session to discuss biological methods.
 SRM, by contrast, was mentioned only once on the main stage.
 This was by Breakthrough's David Spratt, who immediately dismissed the measure by claiming that, "... such approaches have not yet been demonstrated to be of net environmental or social benefit."

 Given my advocacy role I would have jumped up to challenge this outrageous assertion.
 SRM is the only approach that can prevent runaway global warming while unsafe GHGs are being removed.
 It is therefore an urgent necessity to protect the young from short-term disaster and to maintain the social stability required for rational action.
 The net benefits of SRM have not been demonstrated because it has for decades been a taboo subject, which has severely restricted research.
 As well, its positive impacts on the Global South have been widely ignored.
 I would therefore have emphasized that almost 90% of the young live in these poorer countries, where they are highly vulnerable to the storms, floods, and searing heat that the judicious implementation of SRM could temporarily abate.